QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

     // i would rather use my IDE generated equals but no one asked for my choice
     // here what's asked
     if (o == this) return true;
-    if (o == null) return false;
+    // stupid since instanceof check for null but well... if (o == null) return false;

     // if not, then we must check the class